apple/swift-openapi-runtime/CONTRIBUTING.md

 ## How to submit a bug report

-Please ensure to specify the following:
+Please report any issues related to this library in the [swift-openapi-generator](https://github.com/apple/swift-openapi-generator/issues) repository.

+Specify the following:

 * Commit hash
 * Contextual information (e.g. what you were trying to achieve with swift-openapi-runtime)